WinsonHG/CISC3140-Lab3.1-Repository/README.md

-Using AWK to classify the traits in different zoo animals.
+Using AWK to anaylze the traits in different zoo animals.